pdevyatov/Create-Interactive-Map/README.md

 <img src="https://repository-images.githubusercontent.com/272474353/49d5d000-af38-11ea-8292-8cdd0be8ccfe" alt='' titile=''>

-One of the my old projects.
-If there is activity, then I will update if and do refactoring.
-Thank!
+One of the old, but useful projects.
+I will update and add functionality if there is activity.
+Thank you!

 # How to start